ray-project/ray/doc/source/data/transforming-data.rst

 can be represented in multiple ways (more on this in :ref:`Configuring batch format <configure_batch_format>`), so the function should be of type
 ``Callable[DataBatch, DataBatch]``, where ``DataBatch = Union[pd.DataFrame, Dict[str, np.ndarray]]``.
 In
 other words, your function should take as input and output a batch of data which can be represented as a pandas DataFrame or a dictionary with string keys and NumPy ndarrays values.
-Your function does not need to return a batch in the same format as its input, so you could input a pandas DataFrame and output a dictionary of NumPy ndarrays.
+Your function doesn't need to return a batch in the same format as its input, so you could input a pandas DataFrame and output a dictionary of NumPy ndarrays.
 For example, your function might look like: